 CONCLUSION

 This research demonstrated the feasibility of the automated system to drill rocks.
-It was found that the use and application of new technologies in unitary operations in mining, especially in drilling, is a possible, safe, effective and sustainable process.
-Automated systems are reliable and operate under the most diverse conditions of severities and applications.
+It was found that the use and application of new technologies in unitary operations in mining, especially in drilling, is a possible, safe, effective, and sustainable process.
+Automated systems are reliable and operate under the most diverse conditions of severity and applications.
 Automation depends not only on the contribution of large resources, but also on an infrastructure capable of relating to all other activities present in the production processes of mining.
-Embedded systems in machines offer safety, productivity, control and continuity of operations (gains in terms of operational efficiency).
+Embedded systems in machines offer safety, productivity, control, and continuity of operations (gains in terms of operational efficiency).
 Specific conclusions are listed below:

-The drilling parameters to be selected vary depending on the geomechanical conditions of the rock mass and must be checked at all times in order to obtain a better performance of the process.
+The drilling parameters to be selected vary depending on the geomechanical conditions of the rock mass and must be checked at all times to obtain a better performance of the process.
 In manual drilling, the results obtained are directly related to the experience and expertise of the drillers; which, in a way, makes it difficult to train new employees.
 According to some experts, the average time to train a good operator can vary from three to six years.
 With the help of new technologies, automated drilling presents opportunities for training qualified operational labor in a shorter period (from six to one year), that is, in a shorter period of time it is possible to qualify a person so that it can develop drilling activities.

 The automatic system, when compared to the manual one, applies less weight on the drill bit (WOB).
 On average, a gain of 18.7% was obtained with the use of automatic drilling, which means that the system seeks to prioritize and use the minimum advance force necessary to overcome the resistance of the rocks.

-A variável torque (TQR) tem influência direta no processo de elaboração dos furos, pode variar em função do material a ser perfurado e da sua profundidade.
+Variável torque (TQR) term influência direta no processo de elaboração dos furos, pode variar em função do material ser perfurado e da sua profundidade.
 Perfurações que utilizam menores valores de torque geram menos gasto energético e menores desgastes nos elementos da coluna de perfuração, principalmente, quando pensamos nas junções enroscadas dos tubos de perfuração.
-O modo automático possibilitou um ganho de 10,6% em comparação a perfuração manual.
+O modo automático possibilitou um ganho de 10,6% em comparação perfuração manual.

 The torque variable (TQR) has a direct influence on the hole preparation process, it may vary depending on the material to be drilled and its depth.
 Drillings that use lower torque values generate less energy expenditure and less wear on the drill string elements, especially when we think about the screwed joints of drill pipes.
 The automatic mode enabled a gain of 10.6% compared to manual drilling.

 Em termos de taxa de penetração (ROP) o sistema automatizado propiciou um ganho de 22,6% o que pode ser explicado pela otimização da perfuração em função do uso de um sistema tecnológico.
 Segundo Ifekaibeya (2011) otimização da perfuração tem como objetivo melhorar a eficiência do processo através da combinação ótima de parâmetros principais, tais como, o peso aplicado sobre a broca (WOB), a velocidade de rotação (RPM) e o torque (TQR) aplicado na ferramenta de fragmentação.
 Vários são os autores que descreveram metodologias para otimizar a perfuração, mas infelizmente, não há um modelo final acabado e consolidado que possa ser utilizado nas mais variadas situações e condições de minas.
-A automação se apresenta como uma opção capaz de dialogar com os modelos de otimização estabelecidos de modo a maximizar os resultados, o que na prática pode ser entendido como uma otimização do processo.
+Automação se apresenta como uma opção capaz de dialogar com os modelos de otimização estabelecidos de modo maximizar os resultados, o que na prática pode ser entendido como uma otimização do processo.